Siimmba/ENSE271-SB/Lab 3/lab3.md

 # Lab 3: HiFi Wireframe- see screenshots in folder
+In this lab we used Figma to create a wireframe prototype.